-Lentils replace the customary beans and ground turkey stands in for beef in this spin on the traditional bowl of chili — and it does so with a relatively short list of ingredients and with a familiar flavor profile that even my kids enjoy!
+Lentils replace the beans while ground turkey stands in for beef in this spin on the traditional bowl of chili.
+It does so with a relatively short list of ingredients and a familiar flavor profile that even my kids enjoy!

 With their own distinct crusts and toppings, various cities and restaurant chains lay claim to the best pizza.
 Most moms have their own unique twist on meatloaf, and every good baker worth his or her weight in flour has a special interpretation of the classic apple pie.

 Likewise, an age-old quest to brew up the best bowl of chili has led to infinite variations.
 With so many beans, meats, peppers, spices, and vegetables to choose from, the sky is certainly the limit.
 Some cooks reach for unusual add-ins—from chocolate to beer, coffee and peanut butter—to make their version really shine.
 Recently, I saw a list of “secret” chili ingredients that included pickle juice and anchovies!

 While this recipe contains nothing so outlandish, it’s a unique spin on the traditional recipe.
 Lentils replace the customary beans and ground turkey stands in for the beef.
 It’s a hearty, satisfying meal that qualifies as healthy comfort food—at least my family thinks so.
 Interestingly, my son, who would happily never meet a bean on his dinner plate, eats the lentils without a passing glance.